codeigniter4/CodeIgniter4/tests/README.md

 ## Setting Up

 A number of the tests use a running database.
-The default configuration uses SQLite3 memory database, so it works if you can use SQLite3.
+The default configuration uses SQLite3 transient in-memory database, so it works if you can use SQLite3.

 In order to change the database for testing, edit the details for the `tests` group in **app/Config/Database.php** or **phpunit.xml** or use **.env** file.